The following information is being provided to students affected by the closure of Brensten Education, Inc. (Brensten).

 Because Brensten was unwilling to hold the student records and process transcript requests, the EAB has taken possession of all student records.
 The EAB will be storing and maintaining the records for Wisconsin students at its offices in Madison.
 To obtain a copy of your transcript, you must submit a transcript request form to the EAB, which is available here.
 Please allow at least 2 weeks for processing.

 Important Note: For students affected by the closure of Brensten Education, fees for the first transcript request will be waived.

 Students with federal student loans who were enrolled at the time of closure or 120 days prior to it have 3 options:

 The documents referenced below provide information about the federal student loan discharge process and implications related to continuing one's education at another school.

 The Educational Approval Board (EAB) believes a loan discharge may be the best option for many students, particularly for those who recently enrolled or whose intended career path may have changed since enrolling.

-Students who transfer to another institution in a similar program will not be eligible to have their student loans discharged.
+Students who transfer to another institution in a similar program will not be eligible to have their student loans discharged, provided they are in the process of completing, or have completed the program.
 It may be possible to receive a discharge and enroll in a completely different program of study, subject to the approval of one's loan servicer.
 Students who pursue this option, need to complete the new program in order to be eligible for forgiveness of loans taken out while attending Brensten.